 Editor's note: The context transfer scope (service level and/or UE level) of SEALDD service subscription depends on the API details of the service subscription over SEALDD-S reference point, which is FFS.

-Editor's note: How to manage SEALDD connections and traffic flows during/after context transfer to ensure lossless data delivery is FFS.
+NOTE: How context synchronization is performed between SEALDD server and VAL server in context transfer is out of scope in this document.